PainDe0Mie/AudioEZ/README.md

 ## 🎧 AudioEZ - 1.0

-> AudioEZ is an advanced graphical equalizer designed to optimize your listening experience.
-It provides a simple and intuitive interface to apply precise corrections to your headphones, based on recognized correction profiles to improve sound fidelity.
+> AudioEZ is a program with a modern interface and some additional features for Equalizer APO.

 ## 📸 Screenshots